ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/2-math-bounty-dApp-finishing-the-off-chain-lib.md

 Remember, because our smart contract checks for the `math_problem_answer` to be in R4 of Output 0, this mean that we **must** place our `withdrawn_bounty_candidate` as the first element in the `output_candidates` list.
 If we put it in a different spot in the list of outputs the transaction will fail even if the user provides the correct `math_problem_answer`.

-With all of that said and done, we have now finished implementing our "Solve Math Problem" action, and as such, finished writing our pure & portable off-chain dApp library.
+With all of that said and done, we have now finished implementing our "Solve Math Problem" action, and as such, finished writing our pure & portable headless dApp.
 Here is the resulting code up to this point:

 ```rust